Skip to content

 To enable SMS:

-2. Register phone numbers Collect and format numbers correctly (E.164) with user opt-in.
+Collect and format numbers correctly (E.164) with user opt-in.
+Learn more

-After setup, you can send SMS messages using the Customer Journey, or via the createSMSMessage API method.
+After setup, you can send SMS messages using the Customer Journey, or via the Notify API method.

 Use LINE to connect with users via Customer Journeys, API, or 1:1 chat, using either templates or plain-text messages.
 To start using LINE messaging: